Robust Building Damage Detection in Cross-Disaster Settings Using Domain Adaptation: Proposed Method

 \section{Proposed Method}

 The proposed method is based on a two-stage end-to-end pipeline from pre-event and post-event satellite imagery.
-Here, we explore the benefits of implementing a two-stage pipeline with and without data augmentation approaches in a cross-data setting to improve the generalization capacity of human-machine interfaces.
+Here, we explore the benefits of implementing a two-stage pipeline.
 In this section, we start by describing the steps followed to obtain the two-stage pipeline, then describe the data augmentation approach.
-We test the approach on an unseen dataset.